Woolflyke History, Family Crest & Coats of Arms

 Early Origins of the Woolflyke family

 The surname Woolflyke was first found in Cheshire where they held a family seat in Longdendale.
 Woolley is also located in Cambridgeshire, Cornwall, Derbyshire and West Yorkshire.
 These place names are derived from the Old English words wulf + leah and literally means "wood or clearing frequented by wolves."
 Two of the places are listed in the Domesday Book as Ciluelai in Cambridgeshire and Wiluelai in West Yorkshire.

 Another branch of the family was found at Thorpe in Surrey in later years.
 "The manor appears to have been held under the abbots of Chertsey in the 15th century, by a family named Thorpe: after the Dissolution, Queen Elizabeth granted the lands to Sir John Wolley, her Latin secretary."

 Early History of the Woolflyke family

 This web page shows only a small excerpt of our Woolflyke research.
-Another 80 words (6 lines of text) covering the years 1622, 1675, 1695 and 1771 are included under the topic Early Woolflyke History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1596, 1684, 1648, 1651, 1622, 1675, 1667, 1694, 1663, 1695 and 1771 are included under the topic Early Woolflyke History in all our PDF Extended History products and printed products wherever possible.

 Woolflyke Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Woolley, Wooley, Wooly and others.

 Early Notables of the Woolflyke family (pre 1700)